-Malcom McLean was born in 1914 and grew up on a farm in North Carolina.
+Malcolm McLean was born in 1914 and grew up on a farm in North Carolina.
 After finishing school in 1931, he worked for several years to save up enough money to purchase a second-hand truck.
 In 1934, he launched his transport business.
 McLean soon scaled up his transport business and had five trucks running underneath him.

 During a routine delivery of cotton bales in 1937, from North Carolina to New Jersey, McLean witnessed dockworkers loading and unloading cargo, which took hours upon hours.
 He contemplated what a waste of time and money this was.

 From 1937 until the start of 1950, McLean focused on his transportation business, which had over 1,750 trucks and 37 transport terminals.
-In fact it was the fifth largest truck transportation business in the whole of America.
+In fact, it was the fifth-largest truck transportation business in the whole of America.

 It was during this time period that several weight restrictions and levying fees were introduced to road transportation.
 It was not uncommon for McLean’s drivers to be fined for heavy loads of cargo.

 McLean was now looking for a more efficient way to transport his clients’ cargo and was reminded of his experience in New Jersey back in 1937.
-This was when he had the idea of creating a standard sized trailer which could be loaded onto boats in the volume of not one or two, like with his trucks, but in hundreds.
+This was when he had the idea of creating a standard sized trailer that could be loaded onto boats in the volume of not one or two, like with his trucks, but in hundreds.
 He envisioned revolutionizing his transportation business by removing most of his trucks and using boats to transport the goods to strategically placed trucking hubs.